 Pruszcz Gdanski is an important trade and industrial centre of the Pomerania.
 At the same time it is a great place for visitors to rest and relax.
+What is more, it is an ideal starting point for a tour to Gdansk, Sopot or Gdynia.
 History enthusiasts will surely appreciate many Pruszcz’s listed monuments and more active visitors will find many places to fulfil their passions.
 Additionally, Pruszcz’s location near Tricity will attract every enthusiast of Polish seaside.

 Pruszcz’s main culture centre is Culture and Sport Centre, which has been operating here since 2008.
 It supports and takes care of inhabitants’ activities connected with culture and sport.
 In Pruszcz Gdanski we also find a library, which except for borrowing books, organises authors’ meetings, exhibitions, vernissages and concerts.